WallGauge-GaugeApps/TestGauge/README.md

   12,0  N/A
   13,0  N/A
   14,0  N/A
-  15,0 Tell Gauge to Identifify its self and stay awake for 60 minutes
+  15,0 Tell Gauge to identify itself and stay awake for 60 minutes
 ```

 To set gauge into quick response mode for calibration testing: